-Accepts a code-word which specifies the U-name of the loop to which the central preheat coil in this system is connected.
+When PREHEAT-SOURCE = HOT-WATER, accepts a code-word which specifies the U-name of the circulation loop to which the central preheat coil in this system is connected.
 Acceptable loop types are HW and PIPE2.
 When sizing the coil, the program checks to see if the coil's leaving air temperature is consistent with the fluid temperature supplied from the circulation loop.
 The fluid temperature entering the coil must be at least 10°F warmer than the leaving air temperature, or the program will generate an error.
 This is true for all of the heating coils (heating, preheat, reheat, etc.) The default is the system's HW-LOOP.